Pop Culture Madness!

 Airplane Celebrity Death: Leslie Howard

-Nikola Tesla once paid an overdue hotel bill with a 'working model' of his 'death beam'.
+Nikola Tesla once paid an overdue hotel bill with a ‘working model’ of his ‘death beam.’
 He warned the management never to open it without taking proper precautions to avoid detonation.
-After his death in 1943, the box was pried open & they found nothing but a bunch of old lab components.
+After he died in 1943, the box was pried open & they found nothing but a bunch of old lab components.

 The Conical Bra was made famous by Jane Russell.

-Packard Motors promoted 3 blacks to work next to whites on the assembly line causing 25,000 workers to walk off the job.
+Packard Motors promoted three black Americans to work next to whites on the assembly line, causing 25,000 workers to leave.

-July 1st, the US government started the payroll witholding tax.
+On July 1st, the US government started the payroll withholding tax.

 Oklahoma!

-Oklahoma! was the first great American Musical, but don't take the word of the poster for that.
+Oklahoma! was the first great American Musical, but don’t take the poster’s word for that.
 It was the first musical play that truly added a full story to the production.
-Older musicals primarlity had a loose plot revolving around songs and often major dance and stage productions.
-The show began on March 31, 1943 and ran for 2,212 performances through its initial run, ending in 1948.
+Older musicals primarily had a loose plot revolving around songs and often major dance and stage productions.
+The show began on March 31, 1943, and ran for 2,212 performances through its initial run, ending in 1948.
 It has had many revivals as well.

 It was also spoofed (at the end) in this Jerry Seinfeld American Express extended commercial